tamtakoe/node-arjs-builder/README.md

 #### public ####

 Config for web.
-This will be export to `window.project.config`
+It will be export to `window.project.config`

 ```js
 {